-For the last few decades the ONS conference in Stavanger has focussed on the energy industry’s direction from the perspective of North Sea exploration and production business – this year, ONS 2022 will focus mainly on energy transition.
+For the last few decades the ONS conference in Stavanger has focused on the energy industry’s direction from the perspective of North Sea exploration and production business – this year, ONS 2022 will focus mainly on energy transition.

 Average emissions from oil and gas production in Norway are low (less than half of the global average) but nonetheless the clean energy transition is high on the political agenda, with particular focus on carbon capture and storage (CCS), hydrogen and offshore wind.